petterfreak/yeapp_documentation/README.md

 So this will start a local webserver and open up your default browser.

-__Note: If you would like to use any other type of webserver (for example apache,tomcat) then you have to copy the "master" or "angular_app" and "bower_components" ans "js_vendors" directories into the Webserver's www directory.__
+__Note: If you would like to use any other type of webserver (for example apache,tomcat) then you have to copy the "src/admin" or "dist/admin" and "bower_components" and "js_vendors" directories into the Webserver's www directory.__

 ### Grunt tasks